syncfusion-content/javascript-docs/js/Theming-in-Essential-JavaScript-Components.md

 * gradient-saffron-dark
 * bootstrap-theme

-The **Essential Studio** Suite provides a css file named **ej.web.all.min.css** for each of the above specified theme, which can be referred in your application, in order to apply the appropriate theming styles to the **EJ web components**.
-All the above specified theme files are available within the **css** folder which is depicted [here](/js/installation-and-deployment#assets).
+Syncfusion provides a css file named **ej.web.all.min.css** for each of the above specified theme, which can be referred in your application, in order to apply the appropriate theming styles to the widgets.
+All the above specified theme files are available within the **css** folder which is mentioned [here](/js/installation-and-deployment#install-location).

 ## Adding specific theme to your application

-To use only a single theme related stuffs in your application, it is not necessary to copy all the theme folders into your application.
-Just copy only the required files from the installed location and paste it within the **ej** folder present within the **Content** folder of your application.
+To use only a single theme in your application, you can copy only the required files from the [installed location](/js/installation-and-deployment#install-location) and paste it in your application folder (for ex, Application\Content\ej).

-For example – Here, we are showing you how to refer only the **flat-saffron** theme to be applied to the **EJ** components in your application.
-Likewise, you can choose whatever themes you want.
-The **common-images** folder and **ej.widgets.core.min.css** file are mandatory for any application and is commonly applicable for whatever theme selected.
+This section explains what are all the files required to refer and the steps to apply the **flat-saffron** theme.

-{% include image.html url="/js/Theming-in-Essential-JavaScript-Components_images/Theming-in-Essential-JavaScript-Components_img1.png" %}
+1. Create the following folders in the same structure under your application folder.

->   **Note**: The **common-images** folder is needed to be copied into your application mandatorily for any of the theme selection, as it includes all the common font icons and other images required for the control to render.
+>   appfolder\Content\ej\flat-saffron

-The below image depicts the files that are copied into the **Content** folder of your JS application,
+2. Copy **common-images** folder & **ej.widgets.core.min.css** file into the appfolder\Content\ej

-{% include image.html url="/js/Theming-in-Essential-JavaScript-Components_images/Theming-in-Essential-JavaScript-Components_img2.png" Caption="Folder structure depicting the copied theme files in the application"%}
+> Both of these folders and files are mandatory for any themes.

-In the above image, **flat-saffron** folder is added to include the theme and styling related to it.
-If in case, you need to refer the **flat-lime** theme in your application, then you can replace the flat-saffron folder with flat-lime (copying it from the above specified location) - keeping the **common-images** folder and **ej.widgets.core.min.css** file as it is.
+3. Copy the css files available in the installed location of the flat-saffron folder into your app location appfolder\Content\ej\flat-saffron

-Once the required theme folders are copied into your application, it is necessary to refer the **ej.web.all.min.css** file in your HTML page within the &lt;head&gt; section before making any script reference as shown below,
+4. Refer the **ej.web.all.min.css** file in your HTML page within the `<head>` section before making any script reference as shown below,

 {% highlight html %}